TSA Guidelines For Flying With E-cigarettes and E-liquid

 Recommendations for Traveling with your eCig

 Your batteries and charger can go in with your laptop case or with your other electronics.
 We also recommend disconnecting the batteries from their atomizers when going through the check point.
 You’re bound to set off an alarm, and it’s a lot easier to just hand them something than to have them treat you like you’re a criminal trying to pull some tricky stuff.
-Point being – don’t make your bulky e-cig look like a pen bomb/pipe bomb.
-Take it apart for the sake of getting through TSA smoothly and reassemble it on the plane.
+Point being – don’t make your bulky e-cig look like a pen bomb/pipe bomb or even take one that resembles anything like one.
+Also take it apart for the sake of getting through TSA smoothly and reassemble it on the plane.

 In the unlikely event that you can’t take your e-cig with you, a really good recommendation is that you take a self addressed envelope large enough for your e-cig with you so that you can mail it back to yourself if you can’t take it through the checkpoint, which is very unlikely to happen.
 Better safe than sorry.